rapidsai/rapids-examples/pycuda_cudf_integration/README.md

     """)
 func = mod.get_function("doublify")
 ```
-The interactions between `cudf` and `pycuda` is dependent upon the implementation of the `__cuda_array_interface__`, which serves as a contract to tell the world of how to convert the underlying data between array-like data structures, without requiring a copy.
+The interactions between `cudf` and `pycuda` depends upon the implementation of the `__cuda_array_interface__`, which serves as a contract defining how to convert the underlying data between array-like data structures, without requiring a copy.
 ```python
 import cudf
 import cupy as cp